bluenviron/mavp2p/README.md

 Link together Mavlink endpoints.

 Flags:
-      --help             Show context-sensitive help (also try --help-long and --help-man).
+      --help                     Show context-sensitive help (also try
+                                 --help-long and --help-man).
-  -q, --quiet            suppress info messages during execution.
+  -q, --quiet                    suppress info messages during
+                                 execution.
       --print-errors             print parse errors on screen.
-      --hb-disable       disable periodic heartbeats
+      --hb-disable               disable heartbeats
       --hb-version=1             set mavlink version of heartbeats
-      --hb-systemid=125  set system id of heartbeats. it is recommended to set a different system id for each router in the network.
+      --hb-systemid=125          set system id of heartbeats.it is recommended to set a different system
+                                 id for each router in the network.
       --hb-period=5              set period of heartbeats
+      --apreqstream-disable      do not request streams to Ardupilot devices, that need an explicit request
+                                 in order to emit telemetry streams.
+                                 this task is usually delegated to the router, to avoid conflicts in case
+                                 multiple ground stations are active.
+      --apreqstream-frequency=4  set the stream frequency to request

 Args:
   [<endpoints>]  Space-separated list of endpoints.
-At least 2 endpoints are
+At least 2
-                 required.
+                 endpoints are required.
 Possible endpoints are:

+                 udps:listen_ip:port (udp, server mode)

+                 udpc:dest_ip:port (udp, client mode)

+                 udpb:broadcast_ip:port (udp, broadcast mode)

                  tcps:listen_ip:port (tcp, server mode)

                  tcpc:dest_ip:port (tcp, client mode)

                  serial:port:baudrate (serial)

-                 udps:listen_ip:port (udp, server mode)

-                 udpc:dest_ip:port (udp, client mode)

-                 udpb:broadcast_ip:port (udp, broadcast mode)

 ```